Josin2000/DEEPFAKE-DETECTION/README.md

 In response to the growing concern over deepfake technology's impact on media credibility, the project presents a comprehensive DFD system.

-Objective
+Objective:
-To build a deep fake detection model to detect deepfake videos and deepfake images.
+.To build a deep fake detection model to detect deepfake videos and deepfake images.

-GUI
+GUI:

-Python Tkinter will be used as GUI
+.Python Tkinter will be used as GUI
-GUI will contain a page for to upload video and image
+.GUI will contain a page for to upload video and image

-Notes
+Notes:
 We will use publically available Faceforensic++ dataset for our project implementation.

 Steps